An open letter to J.R.R. Martin and the makers of HBO’s Game of Thrones

 I must say, I wasn’t expecting such an ignorant argument from you of all people, HBO.

 GoT is a cultural phenomenon!
 When asked what they want to be when they grow up, children are now more likely to say ‘Hand of the King’ than ‘climate scientist.’

-Try explaining to your teen that Distinguished Professor Michael E. Mann may not have a hereditary longsword, flowing sandy hair, or honor, but that doesn’t make him one iota less ‘cool’ than Tony “Eddard” Stark.
+Try explaining to your teen that Distinguished Professor Michael E. Mann may not have a hereditary longsword, flowing sandy hair, or honor, but that doesn’t make him one iota less ‘cool’ than Ned “Eddard” Stark.
 It’s a great way to embarrass her in front of her schoolfriends, including the hot one.

-We implore you not to sell short the arcane power of the flickering image.
+We urge you not to sell short the arcane power of the flickering image.
 As we in the climate-change business know only too well, half the population is barely capable of telling fact from fantasy.
 If they see it on a screen it must be real.